Skip to Content

 Sharing is caring!

-Then, I married a man who loves any kind of bean.
+Then, I married a man who loves any bean.
 So I had to make it my mission to learn how to cook them so he could have a great comfort food meal.
 I think I have done pretty well learning, so I thought I would share with you too just in case you need an easy pinto bean recipe.
-My secret is slow cooking the beans.
+My secret is slow-cooking the beans.
+This slow cooker recipe is one for the books!

-Of course, if you do not have a slow cooker, you can totally do this same method in a large pot on the stove.
+There are many different ways to make these beans.
+If you do not have a slow cooker, you can do this same method in a large pot on the stovetop or a pressure cooker.

-How to Make These Southern Pinto Beans in the Crockpot
+How to Make This Crock Pot Pinto Beans Recipe

 This recipe could not be easier to make.

-I do an overnight soak in a water bath in the fridge.
+I do an overnight soak in the fridge.
+Fill a large bowl with water and dump the beans in.
+Cover and let it rest overnight.
 This softens them and cuts down on the cooking time tremendously.
 You do not have to do this though.
 You can do the quick soak method or go straight from the bag to the slow cooker.

 Pour your beans into the crockpot.